MicrosoftDocs/Viva/Viva/solutions/write-annual-top-level-okrs.md

 Writing annual, Organization-level Objectives is a crucial part of the OKR process.
 Objectives should be actionable, aspirational, and meaningful, and should outline the story you wish to tell to describe your accomplishments for the year.

-As a guide, consider the following 5 areas to focus your Objectives:
+As a guide, consider the following five areas to focus your Objectives:

 - Profit
 - Product or Service